 Hot Tub Financing Interest Rates and Fees

 The interest rate attached to your hot tub financing plan will depend on a few factors, including the U.S. prime rate (the benchmark for determining the interest rates lenders make available to borrowers), the dealer financing the loan, and your credit history.
 However, many hot tub dealers offer customers a zero percent interest rate periodically throughout the year.
-With a zero percent interest rate, you’ll pay back only the amount you borrow.
+With a zero percent interest rate, you'll pay back only the amount you borrow.
 If the dealer charges transaction or financing fees, you'll want to budget for that as well.

 APR is used to help borrowers easily compare interest rates between different loans.
 According to the Federal Truth In Lending Act, lenders must inform borrowers of the APR of all consumer loans.
 The APR of a loan represents how much the loan's principal actually costs per year, including any fees or additional costs included at the time of transaction.
 If you have a zero percent interest rate, you may still have an APR above zero due to fees and additional costs.

 In lieu of charging interest, some dealers might add a financing fee to the overall cost of your hot tub to cover what the bank charges them to service the loan.
 This will be expressed in your APR when you agree to the loan.
 This fee can equate to the total interest you'd be charged on an interest-based loan.
 So, shop around to compare prices and get the best possible deal.
 Be sure to ask about any special promotions coming up.

 We believe that everybody deserves to own a hot tub.
 Even an entry-level home spa can reward its owner with the enjoyment and benefits of immersion.
 Our dealers work hard to help families find the financing option that works best for their lifestyles and budgets.
 To learn about hot tub pricing, request a quote.